etsy/AndroidStaggeredGrid/README.md

 The library is currently configured to be built via Gradle only.
 It has the following dependencies:

  * Android Gradle plugin v0.6.3 - `com.android.tools.build:gradle:0.6.3`
- * Android support library - `com.android.support:support-v4:19.0.+`
+ * Android Support Library v19 - `com.android.support:support-v4:19.0.+`

 Usage
 =====